mech/Learning-Notes/Design/Product/ProductDesign.md

 ## Advice

+* Having the Right Question can point development into the Right Direction.
+Like: "Is the cost of effort required to reduce those few gzipped bytes worth the benefits of saving a few dozen dollars in a year?"
+* Even if it turns out to be a waste of time, at least you have wasted that time in the question before starting to build the answer.
 * Set constraints.
 Whatever it is!
 * Lean UX allows you to embrace continuous change to focus on outcome instead of feature.
 Sense and respond.
 * Product need to improve in fast pace.
 Iterate on product and learn new thing and trigger scepticism.